American Me (band): History

 American Me was formed in Portland, Oregon in 2006 by high school friends, Tony Tataje and Brian Blade after gaining inspiration from the 1992 film of the same name.
 Originally, the band was a side-project of melodic hardcore band, It Prevails, although it soon became a full-time band in its own right, distinguished by a far heavier sound.
+Their influences include: Hatebreed, Buried Alive, Fear Factory, Sepultura, Slipknot, Cannibal Corpse and 90's hip hop.

-In November 2009 while touring after the release of their second studio album, Siberian Nightmare Machine, the band's tour trailer was burglarized in Antelope, California causing the loss of their equipment and merchandise which prompted the band's year-long hiatus from the music scene.
+After constant touring since 2006, in November 2009 while touring in support of the release of their second studio album, Siberian Nightmare Machine, the band's tour trailer was burglarized in Antelope, California causing the loss of their equipment and merchandise which prompted a year-long hiatus from touring.

 After recovering from their robbery and parting ways with hired touring members, the core members re-formed with new drummer, Duncan Allen and released their third studio album, III on August 14, 2012.
 Later that year, the band embarked on a month-long tour of Europe.
 In August 2013 the band was added to the "No Way Out Tour" in support of label mates, The Acacia Strain.

-One year after their breakup and other projects, the band reformed for their 10-year anniversary tour on August 23–27 with bands Givemblood and CRITIC.
-They also announced a new EP called Still Firing.
+In early 2017 they announced they were working on a new EP called Still Firing.
 The EP was released on November 17, 2017, via Rise Records.
 Their new music video, "Anti Life Equation", which features AJ Channer of Fire From the Gods, was released on November 15, 2017.

+As of 2023, they are reported to be working on new material and occasionally play local shows.